An AJL Young Adult Notable Book

-THE SEVENTH HANDMAIDEN tells the story of Darya, a young slave who serves Queen Esther.
-She is a wife of King Achashverosh of Persia, during the fifth century BCE.
-The king is also known by his Greek name: Xerxes.
+THE SEVENTH HANDMAIDEN tells the story of Darya, a young slave who serves Queen Esther, wife of King Achashverosh of Persia.
+The king ruled during the fifth century BCE and is also known by his Greek name, Xerxes.

 Set against the vivid backdrop of a world of discord and uprising, the novel follows Darya as she grows to womanhood and tries to unravel the mysteries surrounding her early years and how she became a slave.
 After her first master is killed during the Persian wars with Greece, she is sold to the palace where she suffers beatings at the hands of a cruel slave master.
 She is saved when circumstances allow her to become one of Queen Esther’s seven handmaidens.
 A compassionate young woman with a thirst for learning, Darya studies and questions the highly diverse but often unjust world of the sprawling Persian Empire.
 She is drawn to David, assistant to Mordechai, a Judean courtier, and she strives to protect those she comes to respect and love when they are endangered.
 Through it all, as her hidden past is slowly revealed, Darya struggles to understand her purpose and place in this world and to fulfill whatever destiny awaits her.

 THE SEVENTH HANDMAIDEN explores themes of friendship and loyalty, of prejudice and persecution, of slavery and freedom, of love and loss, and, perhaps most importantly, of perseverance and survival.
 It also examines the challenges faced by women in ancient times, and highlights how they affected their world, despite all the limitations surrounding them.